Australasia holiday weather

 Asia is often associated with tigers, lions, rhinos and a list of other mighty beasts, whereas Australasia and the wider region of Oceania are home to more marsupials.
 Animals like the kangaroo and the possum have become iconic animals inhabiting this part of the world.

 The biggest land mass in Australasia is mainland Australia, but territories like New Zealand are also of huge political and economic importance.
-The two countries offer cities like Sydney, Auckland, Wellington, Melbourne, Brisbane, Adelaide, Canberra and Perth, which are all economic and metropolitan hubs, as well as attracting large number of tourists from all over the world.
+The two countries offer cities like Sydney holiday weather, Auckland weather, Wellington weather, Melbourne holiday weather, Brisbane holiday weather, Adelaide, Canberra and Perth, which are all economic and metropolitan hubs, as well as attracting large number of tourists from all over the world.

 Tourists flock to sights like Ayers Rock (Uluru), which exists in the Northern Territory of Australia.
 This part of Australia includes Darwin and Alice Springs.
 New South Wales is famed for Sydney and its much admired Opera House, as well as the harbour.
 Victoria and its capital Melbourne have the famous MCG Cricket Ground, which is popular for those on cricketing tours.